saphir-travel/documentation/content/developer/howtos/website_themes/layout.rst

 - Create a custom footer
 - Modify a standard template
 - Add a copyright section
-- Improve your website’s responsiveness
+- Improve your website's responsiveness

 Default
 =======